aj5538z/Automated-Solar-Tracker/README.md

 # Automated-Solar-Tracker

-This is a repository for project 3: automated solar tracker
+This repository is for the foundation year final project, building an autonomous solar tracking robot.